31 Jan How Mindful Eating Can Help with Weight Loss

 Palm size portion of fish, meat or beans.

 **This is a General recommendation.
-Everyone has different needs based on their age, height, weight, activity level, diet history, health status, and many other variables!
-And why it’s super important to understand your individual needs and what works best for YOU
+Everyone has different needs based on their age, height, weight, activity level, diet history, health status, and many other variables.
+And why it’s super important to understand your individual needs and what works best for YOU.
+This is what I help guide my nutrition clients identify for themselves.

 3. Use Tall Glasses

 Have you noticed beverage companies are packaging canned drinks like spiked seltzer, diet soda & light beers in taller thin cans?
 There’s a reason for this!
 This is all about our brains perception.
 Our brains will estimate there is more in a tall, narrow glass vs a short wide glass.
 This is helpful with higher calorie beverages like alcohol.
-Using a pretty glass in general makes drinking water more enjoyable!
+Using a pretty glass in general makes drinking water more enjoyable.
+Or just using a wine glass for a mock tail with tart cherry juice, fresh lime juice, tonic and a spindrift seltzer (my favorite combo lately).
+Can be a great substitute for the nightly glass of wine.

 4. Put Away Leftovers before Eating